Heel Pain Treatment Fairfield

 When should I see a podiatrist for heel pain?

-If you are dealing with persistent or severe heel pain, it is advisable to promptly make an appointment with a podiatrist.
-In the event that you have already tried home remedies without observing any improvement, we encourage you to contact us without delay.
+If you’re experiencing persistent or severe heel pain, it’s advisable to make an appointment with a podiatrist as soon as possible.
+If you’ve tried home remedies without noticing any improvement, please don’t hesitate to contact us.

 Is walking good for heel pain?